jina-ai/finetuner/docs/concepts/hyperparameters.md

 ## Loss Functions
 The loss function determines the training objective.
 The type of loss function which is most suitable for your task depends heavily on the task your training for.
-Loss functions can have different requirements for the contents of each batch, so the available miners can depend on the loss function used.

 See the [loss functions](./loss-functions.md) page to see the available loss functions.